mikrich/webstorm-live-templates/README.md

-# webstorm-live-templates
+# webstorm-react-templates
-A collection of live templates for React and React Native Projects
+A collection of templates for React and React Native Projects

 ## setup